Blazing-Mike/Adebambo-Michael-task-Bitnob/Research.md

 1. **Privacy**: With Schnorr signatures and key aggregation, multisignature contracts no longer look different from single signature contracts, providing privacy to all Taproot users.
 Since Taproot also allows for locking bitcoin with different scripts, only the script used to execute the condition is revealed which thereby improves privacy.

-2. **Smart contacts**: This has nothing to do with De-Fi and NFTs functionalities other smart contracting platforms like Ethereum provide.
+2. **Smart contacts**: This has nothing to do with De-Fi and NFTs functionalities that smart contracting platforms like Ethereum provide.
  A smart contract is a way of making certain things happen when certain conditions are met and locking it into the code of transaction.
 A simple example of that may be a timelock contract that makes a UTXO spendable when a particular time is clocked.

    With schnorr signatures it is possible to enable simpler higher-level protocols, such as atomic swaps that are indistinguishable from normal payments.
 These can be used to build more efficient payment channel constructions.

+3. **Lower transaction fees** : Spending Taproot outputs is cheaper because the public key is included in the scriptPubKey, and thus does not need to be included in the witness data.
+ Also because schnorr signatures allow for batch verification on transactions it makes it easier to verify transactions on the Bitcoin network and reduces fees as well.

+4. **Scalability**: Improves network scalability by reducing the amount of data to be transferred and stored on the blockchain.